SENDCo - Ms Kelsey Martin and DSL

 At Field Place Infant School children with special educational needs and/ or disabilities gain a high quality and inclusive education.
 Our curriculum is carefully sequenced to build on children’s prior learning and we have high expectations of all of our learners.

-We run various interventions which are targeted to support children’s development, including language groups, physical programmes and literacy or numeracy based interventions.
-We also support children’s emotional development.
-Staff, including our learning mentor, are trained to run self-esteem sessions and social development programmes.
+We run a range of interventions which are targeted to support children’s development, including language interventions, physical programmes and literacy or numeracy based interventions.
+Our curriculum also supports children’s emotional development, and we ensure that all children are valued and listened to.

 The SENDCo has many years of experience in this role and keeps abreast of changes and new initiatives under the SEND agenda.